Interior Field School (aka Fall Camp) – FRST 351

 You will be expected to collect some data during each day of the field school.
-The data collected on Day 4 at Malcolm Knapp Research Forest will be the basis for your site assessment report.
-Small teams of instructors will carry out oral field exams of individual students on Day 4 to test your level of observation and understanding.
+The data collected on Day 5 will be the basis for your silviculture report, and this report is due by 8 am on the last morning of camp.
+Small teams of instructors will carry out oral field exams of individual students on Days 4 and 5 to test your level of observation and understanding.
 While a mark is assigned, this field exam is not intended to be intimidating.
 Field exams are a teaching tool to enhance your skills at site and stand diagnosis.

-The Plant ID quiz will be held in FSC 1310/1325 on Day 6.
+The Plant ID quiz will be held on the evening of Day 6.
 There will be 10 plant samples of species we have seen during our field days.
 You will identify each sample using the common or scientific name, and answer one question about the ecological or managerial significance of this species.
 This will be a timed exercise.
-Please bring your copy of Pojar and McKinnon – Plants of Coastal BC to field school with you.

-We expect all students at Fall Camp to demonstrate professionalism, by being punctual and prepared for the days activities, by fully participating in activities and discussions, and by contributing to the well-being and educational experience of everyone at field school.
+We expect all students at Fall Camp to demonstrate professionalism, by being punctual and prepared for the days activities (including wearing appropriate field clothing and footwear), by fully participating in activities and discussions, and by contributing to the well-being and educational experience of everyone at field school.
 Marks will be deducted for inappropriate conduct or lack of engagement.